Artur-/spring-data-provider/README.md

-A Vaadin Framework 8 compatible Spring Data Provider, which supports paging and filtering.
+A Spring Data Provider for Vaadin, with support for paging and filtering.

-For a usage example, see https://github.com/Artur-/spring-data-vaadin-crud
+For a usage example with Vaadin 8, see https://github.com/Artur-/spring-data-vaadin-crud